martip23/CS3339-Lecture-Notes/3-5Pipelining.md

 * All Instructions are the same size (32 bits)
 * Symmetry across formats (3)
 * Memory operations only occur in loads/stores
 * Each instruction writes at most one result, and at the end.

+### How to make system wait during pipelining?
+* **Holding on to signal before propagating**
+	* Pipeline State Registers
+	* Named by stages they seperate
+		* ```IF/ID -> ID/EX -> EX/MEM -> MEM/WB```
+	* Address can be propagated through state registers when there is a write/back return address
+* Control bit is also propagated.

+## Overview
+* All processors use pipelining
+* Performance increase in throughput, not latency
-*
+* Limited by slowest pipeline